manderson394/carbConscious/WeeklyReflection.md

 This week has been a tough week to feel accomplished.
 Things have really been vamping up at work with COVID-19 (still), and I've been doing 11 hour work days.
 I've started biting off smaller chunks of functionality for my project and trying to accomplish one of those pieces when I sit down to code.

+### Week 11

+4/07/2020 - 10 hours

+Tasks Completed:
+* Individual Project:
+    * Start building out Favorites functionality
+* Team Project:
+    * Build out DAO and County Service class (with supporting classes)

+Most of my efforts this week were spent on the team project.
+It really took a lot of time away from my work with my individual project that I wanted to do.

+I did get some time to start on the favorites functionality work.
+It's not perfect yet, but it's a start.